naverwhale/whaleos-platform2/crosh/README.md

 If you're unsure, just ask on chromium-os-dev@chromium.org.

 ## Adding New Commands

+> **Note**: All new commands must be implemented in Rust.
+No new commands may
+> be implemented in the legacy shell crosh code.

 First determine what implementation strategy the new command will use.
 When selecting a strategy, it helps to know what permissions and privileges are